How are the platypus’s bill and feet specially adapted for surviv... | Channels for Pearson+

 B

-The bill is used for vocal communication, and the feet are adapted for climbing trees.
+The bill is used for cracking hard seeds, and the feet are adapted for climbing trees.

 C

-The bill stores food, and the feet are padded for walking on rough terrain.
+The bill is sharp for catching insects in the air, and the feet are long for running quickly on land.

 D

-The bill is sharp for cutting plants, and the feet are clawed for digging burrows.
+The bill is used for digging burrows, and the feet are covered in thick fur for insulation.

 Verified step by step guidance